singnet/dev-portal/docs/products/AIMarketplace/Forcomers/snet-full-guide-mainnet/index.md

 4) **(OPTIONAL)** Put executable file in `/usr/bin folder`

-`cp snetd-linux-amd64-v5.1.2 /usr/bin/snetd`
+`cp snetd-linux-amd64-v5.1.5 /usr/bin/snetd`

 ### Installing SNET-cli
 (not required if you use Publisher for organization and service management)

 1) Prerequisites

-For snet-cli you need Python 3.11 (or older) with pip.
+For snet-cli you need Python 3.10 (or high) with pip.
 Also you will need libudev and libusb 1.0 Install them by running:

 `sudo apt install libudev-dev libusb-1.0-0-dev`

 2) Install new version of snet-cli:

-`pip install snet.snet-cli`
+`pip install snet.cli`

 3) **(OPTIONAL)** Enabling commands autocomplete